Stuttgart Accelerator Program: fintogether

 Week 5

-Founders Lounge with founder Max Willert, HYRE.
+Founders Lounge with the founder Max Willert, HYRE

 Regulatory Foundations for Start-ups: Kristian Borkert, JURIBO